DNS CAA Record Explained — Certificate Authority Authorization

 example.com.
 3600 CAA 0 issuewild ";"Tip: If you do not use wildcard certificates, explicitly deny them with

 issuewild ";".
-This prevents any CA from issuing a wildcard for your domain, even if yourissuerecords would otherwise permit it.
+This tells compliant public CAs not to issue a wildcard for your domain, even if yourissuerecords would otherwise permit it.

 iodef — Incident Reporting